la-ots/pelican/docs/foundation/layout-grid.md

 ## Overview

-The <a href="https://getbootstrap.com/docs/4.5/layout/overview/" target="_blank">Layout Grid is taken from Bootstrap</a>, upon which Pelican is built, allocates space to items and sizes them.
+The <a href="https://getbootstrap.com/docs/4.5/layout/overview/" target="_blank">Layout Grid is taken from Bootstrap</a>, upon which Pelican is built.
+It allocates space to items and sizes them.
 We recommend familiarizing yourself with it.

 ## Explanation